Allison Burnett

 Allison Burnett (born December 16, 1958) is an American screenwriter, film director, and novelist.

 Early life and education

 Allison Burnett was born in Ithaca, New York.
-He graduated from Northwestern University in Evanston, Illinois before attending Juilliard where he studied playwriting.
+He graduated from Northwestern University in 1979.
+He then had a resident fellowship at the Juilliard School for playwriting in 1981.

 Film

 1990s

 Burnett's first screenplay to be produced was the kick-boxing prison drama, Bloodfist III: Forced to Fight (1992), which he co-wrote with Charles Mattera.
 He also wrote Gregory Hines' directorial debut, Bleeding Hearts (1994), and the film Red Meat (1997), which he directed, starring John Slattery, Jennifer Grey, and Lara Flynn Boyle.

 2000s

 Burnett's next film was Autumn in New York (2000), starring Richard Gere and Winona Ryder.
 This was followed by the Lifetime Original Movie Perfect Romance (2004), Feast of Love (2007) based on the book by Charles Baxter and starring Morgan Freeman and Greg Kinnear, and Resurrecting the Champ (2007), written with Michael Bortman and starring Samuel L. Jackson and Josh Hartnett.
 In 2008, Burnett wrote, with Robert Fyvolent and Mark Brinker, the crime thriller Untraceable (2008) starring Diane Lane.
 The following year, Burnett wrote the remake of Fame.